 We are particularly looking for blogs/columns/essays/research pieces that fit into our mission statement of “Defending the Judeo-Christian ethic, limited government, and the American Constitution.”
 So look around, read our stuff, and come up with something that fits in, or might build upon or compliment our mission in some way.

-For instance, beyond what we already offer, well written and well thought out columns or scholarly articles which:
+For instance, beyond what we already offer, well written and well thought out blogs, columns, or scholarly articles which:

 - utilize the Classics and or strong reasoning skills to defend the values of Western Civilization;